Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Introduction

-In household tasks, auxiliary objects such as trays often exist in the environment for serving items.
-The robot can manipulate the target objects either directly with its end-effector or indirectly using these auxiliary objects.
-We refer to this indirect relationship as Responsibility Sharing.
-By delegating some responsibilities to auxiliary objects (e.g., placing the objects on a tray, which the agent then carries), the original problem is divided into sub-problems (move the objects to the tray, then move the tray to the final destination).
+While the term \textbf{Responsibility Sharing} may evoke concepts from multi-agent systems~\cite{task_allocation}, we extend it here to the relationship between an agent and auxiliary objects.
+By delegating some responsibilities to auxiliary objects (e.g., placing the objects on a tray, which the agent then carries), the original problem is divided into sub-problems.
 This approach simplifies and enhances the effectiveness of the combined planning problem by leveraging inductive bias.
 It should be noted that this concept differs from tool usage, as using these objects is not mandatory to complete the task.
-For example, one may choose to use a tray or not while serving.
-This non-mandatory nature of these objects presents challenges for existing TAMP formulations.
-In uninformed approaches, using these objects increases the depth of the search, while in existing informed approaches, the task-dependent nature limits the range of objects that can be effectively utilized.

-To address this non-mandatory nature, we need an adaptive yet interpretable decision-making mechanism to determine when to use these auxiliary objects across multiple tasks.
-We propose a novel approach called \textbf{Optimized Rule Synthesis (ORS)}, which generates rules for agents to decide whether to utilize non-mandatory objects in the environment, based on state information defined under first-order logic.

-ORS operates through two fundamental components: Representative Rule-Based Learner (RRL)~\cite{wang2021scalable} and Correlation and Order-Aware Rule Learning (CARL)~\cite{he2023correlation}.
-These components are vital for the functionality of ORS: \textbf{\textcircled{1}} RRL is crucial for creating and learning rules based on system data, identifying patterns and relationships between actions and object states, and establishing the foundational rules that guide initial decision-making processes. \textbf{\textcircled{2}} Enhancing ORS, CARL introduces sensitivity to the sequence of actions and the relationships between different object states and actions, ensuring that the rules maintain logical coherence while adapting effectively to dynamic environments.

-By integrating these critical components, ORS constructs a robust system capable of making informed predictions and justifying the use of auxiliary objects in various scenarios, thereby enhancing the adaptive capabilities of interpretable domestic robots.
+This study specifically aims to answer how embodied agents can systematically interpret and leverage these inductive biases, such as the strategic use of auxiliary objects, to enhance planning efficiency.
+Our primary focus is to develop an interpretable heuristic that identifies \textit{when} sharing responsibility is beneficial by compiling physical intuition into high-level logical rules.
+To isolate and validate this decision-making logic, we limit our experimental scope to fully observable settings and assume sufficient physical capacity for auxiliary tools.
+This abstraction allows us to evaluate the effectiveness of the proposed heuristic in capturing human-centric environmental bias without the confounding complexity of partial observability or dynamic bin-packing.